Goals, Questions, Metrics

 January 26, 2016

-I came across the GQM framework after a presentation by Alex Hutton and David Mortman at RSA last year (slides can be found here and a project mapping the NIST framework to the GQM framework can be found here) and doing some further research in to the subject I was struck by its simplicity and effectiveness:
+I came across the GQM framework after a presentation by Alex Hutton and David Mortman at RSA last year and doing some further research into the subject I was struck by its simplicity and effectiveness:

 - Goals: The definition of what we want to accomplish